Tips for bloggers from experts

 VAT Act §3

-On the other hand, when it comes to advertising revenue, you provide your service to a company based abroad, which is why sales tax is also incurred there.
-Advertising is also listed in paragraph 4 of the sales tax law 3 as other services.
+In the case of advertising income, on the other hand, you provide your service for a company based abroad, so sales tax is also due there.
+Advertising is also listed separately as other services in paragraph 4 of the Sales Tax Act 3.

 Other useful information I found on Meetinx.
 Although the article is already older, this situation has apparently remained the same.
 More information on new / old regulation of Umsatzsteuergestzes Mediafon.de, unfortunately, without explicitly addressing the issue of advertising.